phantaci/obsidian-repeat-plugin/test-vault/Sample Spaced Note.md

 ---
-repeat: spaced every hour
+repeat: spaced every 24 hours
 hidden: true
-due_at: 2025-08-29T15:38:02.745+08:00
+due_at: 2025-08-29T22:01:21.708+08:00
+memory_level: 1
 ---
+#短语 #Misc #单词 #Tech

 # Spaced Repetition Note

-This note uses s1paced repetition and has hidden content for flashcard-style review.
+This note uses spaced repetition and has hidden content for flashcard-style review.

 ## Question
 What are the key benefits of spaced repetition?